GenericMappingTools/gmt/trunk/doc/rst/source/supplements/potential/grdredpol.rst

 grdredpol
 *********

+.. only:: not man

     grdredpol - Compute the Continuous Reduction To the Pole, AKA differential RTP.

 Synopsis
 --------